Etelis/Operation-Systems-Exercises/Exercise 2/Part2.md

 - Write a program that forks a dynamic number of child processes.
 All child processes should write to the same file in a specified order.
 - Implement a synchronization mechanism using a lock file to ensure that only one process can write to the file at a time.
 - The parent process should wait for all child processes to complete their writing.
-- The program should accept input parameters to specify the messages, the order in which the processes should write, and the number of times each process writes to the file.
+- The program should accept input parameters to specify the messages and the number of times each process writes to the file.
 - Save your program as `part2.c`.

 ### Requirements: